nicholasgower/seattlecontratunes/readme.md

 Search bar

-Automatic linking from tunes in medleys to tune pages
+~~Automatic linking from tunes in medleys to tune pages~~ **Completed 12/24/23** Not perfect, but further improvements will likely require an API.

 ~~Change clef button~~ **Completed 12/21/23**